 These continue to be very stressful times.
 For people with epilepsy stress can lead to an increase in seizures therefore, it is of the utmost importance for you to mind your mental health and manage your stress in so far as possible.
 Like epilepsy, stress is something that is very individual so what works for one, may not necessarily work for the other so try new things, occupy the mind as much as possible, binge on Netflix if you find it helps and remember we are all in this together and this will not last forever.

-The below are some resources that may help you during this period and occupy the mind for you.
+The below are some resources that may help you during this period and occupy the mind for you; alongside other materials which may also be of support to you.
 Remember, we are still here so please do not hesitate to get in touch with your local Community Resource Officer if we can be of support.

 Living Life in Lockdown